-Partners for After School Success (PASS) is currently accepting applications for summer positions to start in June 2024 and full year positions to start in September 2024!
+Partners for After School Success (PASS) is currently accepting applications for part time positions to start in January 2025!

 Made a difference.